 Symposia can be used to present conclusive evidence of a series of studies or to provoke discussion on areas where more work is required.
 The requirements are high-quality innovative work within the areas of developmental cognitive neuroscience with integrated human and preferably including animal, postmortem, or computational models probing neural mechanisms.
 The requirements are high-quality innovative work within the areas of developmental cognitive neuroscience with integrated human and preferably including animal, postmortem, or computational models probing neural mechanisms.

 All symposia are selected by the Scientific Program Committee with priority given to symposia that:

 - include topics that address novel or currently debated issues

 - bridge between basic and clinical fields and/or between human, animal, postmortem, or computational modeling work.

 - include a diverse range of speakers that bring unique approaches or perspectives to the topic, with diversity including variation in intellectual perspective or approach, gender, race, ethnicity, stage of career and geographic location

 Symposia sessions will include presentations by 3 (minimum) or 4 (maximum) individual speakers that offer unique perspectives on a specific central theme, followed by a moderated, interactive scientific exchange involving the audience.
-The symposium session should not exceed 1 hour and 30 minutes and allow for sufficient time for the moderated discussion.
+The symposium session will not exceed 1 hour and 30 minutes and allow for sufficient time for the moderated Q&A.